 Our Lady Help of Christians School, nestled in a quiet residential area, served as a Mass centre for parishioners from the eastern side of Warrnambool until November 1975.
 It now forms a vital part of the parish complex serving families from a mix of socio-economic backgrounds in rural and city settings.
 The students' first language is English and all were born in Australia.

-As well as having a comprehensive curricula which is grounded on gospel values we have:
+As well as having a comprehensive, inquiry based curricula which is grounded on gospel values we have:

 " Parents who are committed to supporting the efforts of the Staff.